 Alternatively, if we recommend that you use fertility drugs to stimulate ovulation, vaginal ultrasound scans will be used to track the development of your eggs.
 As soon as an egg is mature, you will be given a hormone injection (Ovitrelle/ Pregnyl) to stimulate its release.

 The sperm will be inseminated 24 to 36 hours after your ovulation.
 The procedure is very similar to having a smear test with a speculum.
 A small catheter (a soft, flexible tube) is then threaded into your womb via your cervix.
 A prepared sperm sample, containing the best quality sperm, is inserted through the catheter.
 The whole process takes just a few minutes and is usually painless but some women may experience temporary, menstrual-like cramping.
 Following the procedure, we may recommend that you rest for 15-20 minutes before going home.
 The entire procedure is witnessed by at least two professionals to ensure that right sperm is inseminated in the right patient.

 If your partner is unable to provide sperm, or if you do not have a male partner, you may wish to consider using donated sperm.

 Fallopian tubes should be open and healthy and there should also be no adhesions present that might prevent an egg from having access to either tube from the ovaries before the IUI process begins.
-A tubal patency test is usually carried out as part of your assessment either by hysterosalpingogram (HSG), Hycosy or by a laparoscopy.
+A tubal patency test is usually carried out as part of your assessment either by hysterosalpingogram (HSG), Hycosy or laparoscopy.
 The recommended method for assessing the patency of your fallopian tubes is laparoscopy and dye testing.